vk22006/vk22006/README.md

 ![banner_image](/img/github-header-banner.png)

 Hey there!
-I’m Kishore, a passionate developer with a keen interest in crafting robust and scalable software solutions.
+I’m Kishore, a passionate developer with a keen interest in AI technology and crafting robust and scalable software solutions.
 I thrive on learning new technologies and tackling challenging problems to create impactful applications.
 This is where I share my journey, my projects, and my exploration into the vast world of software and graphics development.

 ## Tech Stack